naijizhang/instanews-app/README.md

 # Project 2

-This is a project t
+This project is a one-page responsive website, as part of the Web development program at RED Academy.
+This website appling Sass and API.
+It can request content using the New York Times API and the styling was built using Sass preprocessing.
+Some transitions are also added to have a smooth responsive page.

 ## Skills learned

 -HTML

--CSS
+-Sass

+-Ajax

+-JSON

+-Gulp

+-Eslint

+-JavaScript

+-jQuery

 -Responsive Web design

 -Git

--JavaScript

--jQuery

 -Linux Command line skill